How to Use the man command in Linux

 Using the man command

 By default, the man command searches the specified keyword only in the title of man pages.
-So if you know the name of the command or configuration file, you can search its manual page by specifying its name as an argument to the man command.
+If you know the name of the command or configuration file, you can search its manual page by specifying its name as an argument to the man command.
+For example, the following command searches and displays the man page of the chgrp command.

-man command example search a command's man page
+the man command example search a command's man page

 The following command searches and displays the man page of the yum.conf configuration file.

-man command example search a configuration file's man page
+the man command example search a configuration file's man page

-Without any options, the man command searches the specified keyword in the title of manual pages of all sections in ascending order until a match is found.
+Without any options, the man command searches the specified keyword in the title of manual pages of all sections in ascending order until it finds a match.
+If it finds a match, it stops searching and displays the manual page whose title matches the specified keyword.

-man command default search
+the man command default search

 #man 5 passwd

-man command section search
+the man command section search

-man command search in short description section
+Searching in the short description section

+Depending on the uniqueness of the specified keyword, you may get many results.
+If that happens, you can search for a text string instead of a keyword.
 To find a text string, put the string in quotes.
 For example, you can search a text string 'create a new user' instead of the keyword 'user'.

-#man -k 'create a new user'.
+#man -k 'create a new user'

 Caching of manual pages